rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 1. Go to *Build* > *Install and Restart*.

+1. Optionally, run `usethis::use_dev_package("gradethis")` to add package dependencies for in-development packages, like gradethis.

-1. Optionally, run `usethis::use_package("gradethis")` to add packages dependencies like exercise-checking, for example.
+1. Optionally, run `usethis::use_package("palmerpenguins")` to add package dependencies for packages that are on CRAN, like palmerpenguins.

 1. Optionally, edit the `DESCRIPTION` file.